aliaksandrb/ubuntu_ruby_dev/README.md

 TODO:
 -----

+- [ ] ask everything required at the beggining of execution to allow silent install without user iteraction
 - [x] ~~add automated testing (at least syntax)~~
 - [x] ~~refactor script syntax in accordance with Shellcheck style guides (Travis CI build status)~~
 - [x] ~~add 'verbose' option to show what is going on not only in log file~~